microsoft/vscode-docs/docs/remote/faq.md

 The VS Code extension API abstracts away local/remote details so most extensions will work without modification.
 However, given extensions can use any node module or runtime they want, there are situations where adjustments may need to be made.
 We recommend you should test your extension (particularly in a container) to be sure that no updates are required.
 See [Supporting Remote Development](/api/advanced-topics/remote-extensions.md) for details.

-### Can I give an extension access to local resources or APIs when a user is connected remotely?
+### Can an extension access local resources or APIs when a user is connected remotely?

 When VS Code connects to a remote environment, extensions are classified as either **UI** or **Workspace** extensions.
 UI Extensions run in a **local extension host**, can contribute UI or personalization features (for example themes), and have access to local files or APIs.
 Workspace extensions run in a **remote extension host** with the workspace and have full access to the source code, remote filesystem, and remote APIs.
 While Workspace extensions do not focus on UI customization, they can contribute explorers, views, and other UI elements as well.